Osiris-Team/1JPM/README.md

 1 Java Project Manager (1JPM), is a Maven/Gradle alternative with a twist.
 It's a single Java file itself, which should be edited by you to configure your project.

-Meaning instead of writing XML (Maven) or Groovy/DSL (Gradle), your build file is Java code too.
+Meaning instead of writing XML or Groovy/DSL, your build file is Java code too.
-**Thus to build your project, [download/copy the JPM.java file](https://github.com/Osiris-Team/1JPM/releases/) into your project, open a terminal and execute:**
+**To build your project, [download/copy the JPM.java file](https://github.com/Osiris-Team/1JPM/releases/) into your project, open a terminal and execute:**

 - Java 11 and above: `java JPM.java`
 - Java 8 to 10:  `javac JPM.java && java -cp .
 JPM`